tybalex/mcp-redis/README.md

 # Redis MCP Server

 ## Overview
 The Redis MCP Server is a **natural language interface** designed for agentic applications to efficiently manage and search data in Redis.
 It integrates seamlessly with **MCP (Model Content Protocol) clients**, enabling AI-driven workflows to interact with structured and unstructured data in Redis.
+Using this MCP Server, you can ask questions like:

+- "Store the entire conversation in a stream"
+- "Cache this item"
+- "Store the session with an expiration time"
+- "Index and search this vector"

 ## Features
 - **Natural Language Queries**: Enables AI agents to query and update Redis using natural language.